 Hello, I’m Bonnie, a second-grade teacher in a small mountain town in Montana.

-To begin, I love all things techie and that love affair began with my first job out of college with CompuServe.
+I love all things techie and that love affair began with my first job out of college with CompuServe.
 Those were exciting times!
-Modems, dial-up, and email were all just coming on the scene, no wireless anything and cell phones were the size of bricks.
-I loved that job and moved across the country from my native California to Pennsylvania with the company.
+Modems, dial-up, and email were all just coming on the scene, no wireless anything.
+I loved that job and worked for them for several years.
+I worked in California, and then Pennsylvania for the company.
 Those were fun times and seeing the seasons for the first time was incredible!
 In California, there are only two, summer and not summer 😉

-Next, still in Account Management, I moved to London to work for a British firm and stayed there for five years.
+Next, I moved to London to work for a British firm and stayed there for five years.
 I was so in love with the city, and the culture I thought I would never return.
-Then, 911 happened and even with all the technological advances, I felt very very far away from my family in the U.S. I stayed to finish my five-year contract, gained dual citizenship and returned to the U.S.
+Then, 911 happened and even with all the technological advances, I felt very far away from my family in the United States.
+I stayed to finish my five-year contract, gained dual citizenship, and returned to the U.S., landing in Montana.